 Brynton & Snaed Light Railway

 I must confess to being a bit of a masochist when it comes to furnishing my railway with buildings, or anything else for that matter.
 There are some fantastic building kits available at very reasonable prices, however I more often that not build my own from scratch.
-I do get a lot of enjoyment from building kits, however I find the challenge of building from scratch even more fulfilling and consequently all buildings on the BSLR are scratch built, except of course where otherwise indicated.
+I do get a lot of enjoyment from building kits, however I find the challenge of building from scratch even more fulfilling and consequently many of the buildings on the BSLR are scratch built.

 Brynton Station Building

 This was the first building constructed for the BSLR.
 It is made from aerated breeze block which has been sawn into 1 inch slabs, then cut to form the side and end walls.
 The brickwork effect was then scribed on before gluing the whole lot together.
 Doors and windows were made with scraps of wood and coffee stirrers.
 The roof is made of ply covered with strips of roofing felt cut to represent roofing tiles.
 Lighting is achieved by a couple of battery powered LEDs.

 The main body of the loco shed is made from instant concrete - the dry-mix stuff that is used for shed bases.
 Having knocked together some shuttering from some old scrap wood, the dry-mix was poured in and reinforced with galvanised wire mesh.
 Once everything was just right water was sprayed over the dry-mix and the brickwork effect scored on to the surface.
 The casts were then left to cure over three days.
 The four sides of the shed were then stuck together using expanding foam with lengths of aluminium to act as bracing.
 The roof is ply covered with roofing felt.
 The window, doors and rood vents are made from scrap wood, ply and coffee stirrers.

 This was built from a kit purchased from Lineside Delights.
 Superb though this kit is it has been modified to actually dispense water when the chain is pulled.

 Snaed Station Building